The Credit Handbook

 A line of credit that allows you to write checks or withdraw funds for more than your actual balance, with an interest charge applying to the overdraft.

-The interest rate the card issuer applies to your outstanding account balance to figure the finance charge for each billing cycle.
+The interest rate the card issuer applies to your outstanding account balance to calculate the finance charge for each billing cycle.

 A numeric password that you use to activate your ATM or debit card.

-A person that files a formal complaint with the court.
+A person that sues someone by serving a formal complaint.

 A debtor’s detailed description of how the debtor proposes to pay creditors’ claims over a fixed period of time.